Tunable Capacitor For Superconducting Qubits Using an InAs/InGaAs Heterostructure: Discussion

 \section{Discussion}

 From our COMSOL simulations of the 2DEG semiconductor physics, electrostatic and electric current analyses, we modeled a tunable capacitor with an order of magnitude on/off contrast.
 The numerical results agree with the schematic picture of modulating a parallel plate geometry by gating a high mobility 2DEG.
 At the level of estimating the lumped capacitance and resistance inputs to HFSS, our models incorporate 2D semiconductor behavior in greater detail than previous mixed experimental/computational reports~\cite{Wickramasinghe2018, Mayer2019}.

-Two models of the coupler, with and without the parasitic capacitances extracted from COMSOL, give similar on/off interaction ratios and similar absolute interaction strengths from a few MHz to tens of MHz, on the same order of magnitude as flux-tunable couplers~\cite{Bialczak2011, Arute2019}.
+Two models of the coupler, with and without the parasitic capacitances extracted from COMSOL, give similar on/off interaction ratios and absolute interaction strengths.
+By simulating the full capacitance matrix of the multi-terminal coupler device, we motivating the choice of single gate over multi-gate coupler designs~\cite{Elfeky2021}.
+Both the simplified and parasitic capacitance estimates of the interaction strengths fall between hundreds of kHz to tens of MHz of coupling, on the same order of magnitude as flux-tunable couplers~\cite{Bialczak2011, Arute2019}.

-Although the qubit-qubit matrix elements between the two models, the stray charge-charge matrix elements, $C^{-1}_{13}$ and $C^{-1}_{23}$ in the parasitic model, are on the same order of magnitude as the qubit-qubit interaction matrix element.
-This highlights the importance of simulating the full capacitance matrix of multi-terminal coupler devices, motivating the choice of single gate over multi-gate coupler designs~\cite{Elfeky2021}.

-Our coherence estimates further highlight the that incorporating our coupler design with existing transmon qubit designs comes at a modest reduction in system coherence.
-With coupler coherences limiting the system coherence to tens of $\mu$s and expected improvements in the base coherences of the coupler materials, we are optimistic that future couplers using a similar operational principle as 2DEG coupler may incur a lower system coherence penalty at the same low participation as modeled here.
+Our coherence estimates further emphasize that incorporating our coupler design with existing transmon qubit designs comes at a modest reduction in system coherence.
+With coupler coherences limiting the system coherence to tens of $\mu$s and expected improvements in the base coherences of the coupler materials, we are optimistic that future couplers using a similar operational principle as 2DEG coupler may incur a lower system coherence penalty with the same low participation as modeled here.

+This work has implications in the quantum annealing context, where both inductive and capacitive coupling may lead to nonstoquastic Hamiltonians, those that cannot be simulated by quantum Monte Carlo techniques due to the sign problem~\cite{Ozfidan2020}.
+By coupling conjugate degrees of freedom, charge and flux, gate-based superconducting qubit systems also stand to benefit from a richer native gate set, e.g. XX, YY, and ZZ~\cite{Consani2020, HitaPerez2021}.